denmanorwatCDS/mario-icm/README.md

 ![Labyrinth](https://github.com/denmanorwatCDS/mario-icm/assets/119806492/3cb73245-575c-444f-867a-aa3dac29d5c8)
 However, problem of this setting is that inertia is playing much bigger role here, rather than in ViZDoom.
 We tried two setting: egocentric pointmaze (with ball swapped to cylinder, to avoid rotation of camera) and egocentric antmaze.
+As in previous setups, we checked only sparse extrinsic reward, that was depended on quantity of steps before achievement of reward - less steps - more reward.
+Cap of environment steps: 1000.

 ![Egocentric obs](https://github.com/denmanorwatCDS/mario-icm/assets/119806492/91f315eb-3fc3-47cc-a31f-fc3933339382)